snootched/cb-lcars/doc/cb-lcars-state-system.md

 - **Built-in state matching**: Predefined states like `on`, `off`, `unavailable`, etc.
 - **Custom state matching (`state_custom`)**:
   - Designed for quick, simple styling customizations.
-  - Supports only a single condition per matcher (no AND/OR or complex logic).
+  - Supports a single condition per matcher (no AND/OR or complex logic).
   - Not a replacement for full button-card state templates.
   - For advanced logic (multiple conditions, AND/OR, expressions), use the standard button-card `state:` template system.